ORCID/i2-workshop-2016/README.md

 <ol>
   <li>Using the interface, add a sentence or two to serve as the biography for your test record.
 The biography section is located at the top of the right column, and the edit button is the pencil icon in the upper right corner of this section, next to the visibility selector.<br />&nbsp;</li>
   <li>In the <strong>Employment</strong> section, click <strong>Add employment</strong> > <strong>Add manually</strong> to add employment information.<br />&nbsp;</li>
   <li>After saving your employment information, notice the information on the bottom of the "card" you just created.
 There is a Source field (that matches your name because you added this information) and the date that you created this addition to your record.
-This provenance information is recorded for all infomration added to an ORCID record.<br />&nbsp;</li>
+This provenance information is recorded for all information added to an ORCID record.<br />&nbsp;</li>
   <li>In the main menu at the top of the screen, click on the <strong>Account settings</strong> link to display your account preferences.
 Notice each section to see what iD holders can control with their ORCID accounts.<br />&nbsp;</li>
   <li>In the main menu at the top of the screen, click on the <strong>Developer tools</strong> link.
 In this section a user may obtain credentials to access the public API.
 Note that this API is different from the member API that we will be discussing today.</li>
 </ol>
 <p align="right" style="font-size:9px"><a href="#top">-top-</a></p>

 <h2><a name="2.3"></a>2.3 Connect your new iD with your IdP</h2>
 <p>Since there are over 2.5 million ORCID iDs, many people already have an ORCID iD when they link to their IdP.
-To experience this proces, we will sign out of your test record and start from the prospective of someone who has an iD, and notices that they can sign in with IdP credentials.</p>
+To experience this process, we will sign out of your test record and start from the prospective of someone who has an iD, and notices that they can sign in with IdP credentials.</p>
 <ol>
   <li>Sign out of the ORCID record you just created by clicking the <strong>Sign out</strong> button in the upper right corner. <em>Alternatively, you can navigate to the URL: <a href="https://sandbox.orcid.org/signout" target="_blank">https://sandbox.orcid.org/signout</a>.</em><br />&nbsp;</li>
   <li>On the Sign in page (<a href="https://sandbox.orcid.org/signin" target="_blank">https://sandbox.orcid.org/signin</a>), choose <strong>Sign in using your Institutional Account</strong> to see the list of supported eduGAIN institutions.<br />&nbsp;</li>